sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 *Planetary:* This map depicts the entirety of a single planet.
 On

-well-explored or long-inhabited planets this usually includes populated areas, delineations between countries, provinces, and states, and names of natural formations, such as mountain ranges or forests, if theyíve been given them.
+well-explored or long-inhabited planets this usually includes populated areas, delineations between countries, provinces, and states, and names of natural formations, such as mountain ranges or forests, if they√≠ve been given them.
 Many also include topography, elevation, terrain, and even live weather.
 Planets that have only been seen remotely or have not been properly surveyed may only show major geographical features, known settlements, and established routes (if any).

 *System:* This map shows the entirety of a single star system, including planets, meteor belts, moons, and significant planetoids.